-'''

-%windir%\system32\inetsrv\appcmd set config /section:requestfiltering

-/fileExtensions.allowunlisted:false

-'''
+%windir%\system32\inetsrv\appcmd set config /section:requestfiltering /fileExtensions.allowunlisted:false allowUnlisted="false">.
+The following web.config Will disallow any requests for files that do not have .asp, .aspx, or .html as their extension:

 When IIS 7 rejects a request based on a file extensions filter, the error code logged is 404.7.